 As we fine tune our listening to our inner voice of knowing, we discover just how deeply our ‘inner tuition’ can be trusted.
-On this topic, some of you who are on my personal mailing list have already received t

 This case ‘vignette’ is a true story about a mistake I made many years ago when I first began offering chirology consultations professionally.